Porky's Last Stand

-Porky's Last Stand is a 1940 Warner Bros.
+Porky's Last Stand is a 1939 Warner Bros.
 Looney Tunes cartoon directed by Bob Clampett.
-The cartoon was released on January 6, 1940 according to The Indianapolis Star, and stars Porky Pig and Daffy Duck.
+The cartoon was released on December 29, 1939, and stars Porky Pig and Daffy Duck.

 Plot

 Porky Pig owns a restaurant with the help of his assistant, Daffy Duck.
 But it's trouble when the mice steal all their food.
 Daffy tries to get a calf for food, but he accidentally grabs a bull.
 The bull chases Daffy around and Daffy tries to stop him.
 Daffy goes to tell Porky and Porky sees that he is not kidding.
 So Porky and Daffy do all they can to stop him.